-Many UK-based steel bands like Solid Steel play Booker T & The MGs ‘Soul Limbo’ when they back a limbo performance as this tune is also widely recognised as the timeless Caribbean-themed signature tune for BBC’s coverage of Test match cricket.
+Many UK-based steel bands like Solid Steel play Booker T & The MGs ‘Soul Limbo’ when they back a limbo performance.
+This is because this music is also widely recognised as the timeless Caribbean-themed signature tune for BBC’s coverage of Test match cricket.

-ANSWER: Yes, but there is a real shortage of good limbo dancers available of any gender, sadly.
-As a result we can’t always accommodate a client who specifies a gender preference.
+ANSWER: You can indeed specify your preferred gender.
+However, there is a real shortage of good limbo dancers available to hire of any gender, sadly.
+As a result, we can’t always accommodate a client who specifies a gender preference.
 But we will always try!

-9) Can you provide a group of limbo dancers?
+9) Can I hire a group of limbo dancers?

-ANSWER: Because limbo dancers are so rare in the UK most perform as solo acts, but we have often provided beautiful Carnival dancers and acrobats to make the limbo dancer’s act an even bigger spectacle
+ANSWER: Because limbo dancers are so rare in the UK most perform as solo acts.
+Under these circumstances, we often provide beautiful Carnival dancers and acrobats to make the limbo dancer’s act an even bigger spectacle!

-10) Can limbo dancers perform several sets at my event?
+10) Can I hire a limbo dancer to perform several sets at my event?

 ANSWER: Yes, but if the audience is going to be the same for each show, we really don’t advise it as part of the appeal of the act is its novelty which is lost after its initial performance- even with our excellent limbo dancers!